MyGet/PackageSourceDiscovery/README.md

 All feeds that the requesting user has read access to should be returned.
 If the user is anonymous, feeds that require authentication should be omitted.

 If the user is logged in, either controlled by basic authentication or using the `NuGet-ApiKey` HttpHeader, the server should return every feed the user has access to as well as feed specific settings such as API keys and so on.
-The NFD client can use these specifics to preconfigure the NuGet.config file on the user's machine.
+The PSD client can use these specifics to preconfigure the NuGet.config file on the user's machine.

 ## Client / Consumer Implementation Guidelines

 The client should respect the following flow of discovering feeds:

-* If no NFD is given, the client should assume `http://nuget.<currentdomain>` as the NFD server.
+* If no PSD is given, the client should assume `http://nuget.<currentdomain>` as the PSD server.
-* The NFD URL is accesses and downloaded.
+* The PSD URL is accesses and downloaded.
 It can contain:
   * HTML containing a tag such as

 	```html